ecorm/cppwamp/README.md

 - Supports the WAMP _Basic Profile_
 - Supports [some advanced WAMP profile features](#advanced)
 - Roles: _Caller_, _Callee_, _Subscriber_, _Publisher_
-- Transports: TCP and Unix domain raw sockets (with and without handshaking support)
+- Transports: TCP and Unix domain raw sockets
 - Serializations: JSON and MsgPack
-- Provides both callback and co-routine based asynchronous APIs
+- Provides both callback and coroutine-based asynchronous APIs
 - Easy conversion between static and dynamic types
 - RPC and pub/sub event handlers can have static argument types
 - User-defined types can be registered and exchanged via RPC and pub-sub